 Whether you're being forced to self-isolate and work from home, or you just want to stay in touch with friends and family, a good video chatting platform is essential.
-Apple's FaceTime is great but it doesn't work on Android, and Grandma isn't likely to understand or install a more enterprise-focused solution like Slack or Zoom.
+Apple's FaceTime is great, but it doesn't work on Android, and Grandma isn't likely to understand or install a more enterprise-focused solution like Slack or Zoom.
 So what to do?
 Well, there is one really great video chat service that is both free and cross-platform, and that's Google Duo.
-I'll talk you through how to get Google Duo set up on your Android phone (so that you can then share this with your coworkers, friends, or grandparents).
+I'll talk you through how to set up Google Duo on your Android phone (so that you can then share this with your coworkers, friends, or grandparents).

 Products used in this guide

-How to get started with Google Duo on Android
+How to set up Google Duo on Android

 - If, for some reason, it isn't already installed on your Android phone, go to the Google Play store and download the Google Duo app.

 - Grant Google Duo access to your contacts so that you can begin calling people.

 - Confirm your phone number so that people can find you.